barischrooneyj/progress/README.md

 To build the frontend run this from the root directory: `nix-build -o frontend-result -A ghcjs.frontend`.
 This will create a symlink called `frontend-result` to a directory containing the built output.
-The first build will take a while as GHCJS and other dependencies are installed.
 You can open the frontend with: `open frontend-result/bin/progress-dom-exe.jsexe/index.html`.

+We can also compile with GHC instead of GHCJS `nix-build -o frontend-result-warp -A ghc.frontend`.
+Then run the generated executable with `frontend-result-warp/bin/progress-frontend-exe` to open a browser window displaying the frontend.

+You can enter the reflex sandbox from the root directory with `./reflex-platform/try-reflex`.
+Then from the `progress-frontend` directory run `ghcid -c cabal repl lib:progress-frontend`.
+This will recompile the project on file changes.